northbasin/info/content/biological_resources/plants/non_native.md

 Poison hemlock is present in some areas of the inland section.
 It has mostly been eradicated from the western edge of the inland section next to the shoreline.

-Poison hemlock is a biennial.
-It can be be removed by pulling out plants by the roots or cutting them before they create seeds.

 [Cal-IPC](https://www.cal-ipc.org/plants/profile/conium-maculatum-profile/)

 ## _Salsola soda_ (Russian thistle)

 Salsola is present in sporadically along all the shoreline segments of the project area, with occasional larger populations appearing.
-It is an annual and easy to remove, but there are many large populations around the bay which repopulate the project area, so it must be monitored regularly to prevent larger infestations in the project area.
+There are many large populations around the bay which repopulate the project area, so it must be monitored regularly to prevent larger infestations in the project area.

 [Cal-IPC](https://www.cal-ipc.org/plants/profile/salsola-soda-profile/)

 ## _Oxalis pes-caprae_ (Bermuda buttercup, sour grass)

 Oxalis is present in scattered locations.
-It is difficult to remove because it usually has many bulbs.
-Very small populations can be eliminated by frequent, repeated pulling or cutting of above-ground portions to starve the roots, otherwise manual control is difficult.
-A dense cover of perennial plants is often effective at out-competing Oxalis and starving it of resources.
+It is difficult to eradicate because it usually has many small bulbs from which plants will resprout repeatedly.

 [Cal-IPC](https://www.cal-ipc.org/plants/profile/oxalis-pes-caprae-profile/)

 ## _Convolvulus arvensis_ (bindweed)

 Bindweed is present in scattered locations.
-It is difficult to remove because it has very deep roots.
-Very small populations can be eliminated by frequent, repeated pulling or cutting of above-ground portions to starve the roots, otherwise manual control is difficult.
+It is difficult to remove because it has very deep roots from which plants will resprout repeatedly.

 ## _Carpobrotus edulis_ (freeway iceplant)

-Large patches remain in the northern part of the upland area and along the panhandle shoreline.
-Much reduced in recent years along the shoreline of Virginia Street Extension.
+Significant scattered patches remain in the northern part of the upland area and along the panhandle shoreline.
+A small amount remains along the shoreline of Virginia Street Extension.

-Iceplant spreads quickly to cover large areas and smother native plants.
-It is easy to remove by hand, but requires follow-up to ensure that it does not resprout.

 [Cal-IPC](https://www.cal-ipc.org/plants/profile/carpobrotus-edulis-profile/)